kitchej/TCPLib/README.md

 ---

-It is also possible for a `TCPClient` object to host a single TCP/IP connection.
+It is also possible for a `TCPClient` object to host a single TCP connection.
 Below is an example where `client.py` connects to a host client instead of a server:

 #### `host_client.py`